jmiba/XWiki-Checkboxed-Task-Macro/README.md

 # XWiki-Checkboxed-Task-Macro
-This [XWiki](https://github.com/xwiki/xwiki-platform) macro adds a checkboxed **task with checkbox** macro and an event listener for ticking completed tasks off using the checkboxes
+This [XWiki](https://github.com/xwiki/xwiki-platform) macro adds a checkboxed **task with checkbox** macro and an event listener for ticking completed tasks off using the checkboxes.
+Additionally there is a a configurable **task report** macro that lists tasks from a given space.

 ## Installation
 Download repository, unzip and import the .xar file in the [Wiki administration section](https://extensions.xwiki.org/xwiki/bin/view/Extension/Administration%20Application) under "Content" -> "Import"